-10 The "No Action Alternative" is defined as the condition under which the existing Project as currently configured (e.g., no changes to generation facilities) would continue to operate into the future as it has operated since 2006 when the Lower Yuba River Accord went into effect as a pilot program before being subsequently adopted through changes to YCWA's water right permits in 2008 (see State Water Resources Control Board Corrected Order WR 2008-0014).
+11 The "No Action Alternative" is defined as the condition under which the existing Project as currently configured (e.g., no changes to generation facilities) would continue to operate into the future as it has operated since 2006.
 All Project alternatives, including YCWA's proposed Project, are compared to the No Action Alternative.

-11 In 1966, YCWA entered into a 50-year power purchase contract with PG&E. The contract stipulated that YCWA provide to PG&E the electric power output from the Project and PG&E pay for the operating and maintenance expenses of the Project.
+12 In 1966, YCWA entered into a 50-year power purchase contract with PG&E. The contract stipulated that YCWA provide to PG&E the electric power output from the Project and PG&E pay for the operating and maintenance expenses of the Project.
+The contract expires on April 30, 2016.